simonsays881/data-protection/README.md

 This is the step for cleaning up all the resources that were created for the **acm-pca-usecase-6**

-* This module cleans up all the local files, S3 buckets, target groups and listeners that was created in the python modules for this usecase.
+* This module cleans up all the local files, S3 buckets, target groups,listeners that was created in the python modules for this usecase.
+* In addition the cloudformation stack that was setup for this usecase is also deleted
 * You should see the following printed in the runner window pane.

-**"\nEverything cleaned up ,you are all good !!"**
+**Everything cleaned up ,you are all good !!**